christopher-gillies/TargetSpecificGATKSequencingPipeline/README.md

 ```

 ### java
-* GATK does not appear to work very well with openjdk so install oracle java
+* GATK does not support openjdk so you should install java from oracle
 * http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html
 *
 ```